Anna-Shats/Computer_Vision/README.md

 - **Purchase Decision Insights**: See where shoppers look before making a purchase
 - **Blind Spot Identification**: Identify areas of the shelf that are ignored
 - **Self-Checkout Integration**: Track user experience at self-checkout systems
+- **Comprehensive Reports**: Generate detailed HTML reports with visualizations and metrics

 ## System Components